PAIGH United States National Section Member Biographies

 In September, 2008, Mr. DeMulder returned to the United States Geological Survey (USGS), after having served for more than two years at the National Geospatial-Intelligence Agency.
-In his new role at the USGS, Mr. DeMulder, a member of the Senior Executive Service, has responsibility for the National Geospatial Program of the USGS, including its topographic mapping and digital data programs.
+In his role at the USGS, Mr. DeMulder, a member of the Senior Executive Service, has responsibility for the National Geospatial Program of the USGS, including its topographic mapping and digital data programs.
 He has also been selected by the U.S. Ambassador to the Permanent Mission of the Organization of American States (OAS) to serve as President of the US National Section to the Pan American Institute of Geography and History, a specialized organization of the OAS.
 Mr. DeMulder also serves as the Principle Representative from the Department of the Interior to the US Board on Geographic Names, Domestic Names Committee.
 Mr. DeMulder holds a B.A.
 Degree from the University of Connecticut and an M.S.
 Degree from George Mason University, both in Geography.
 He is also a graduate of the Senior Executive Fellows Program at Harvard University's Kennedy School of Government and the Federal Executive Institute.
 Mr. DeMulder completed the Department of the Interior's Senior Executive Service Career Development Program in 2003.
 In 2007, Mr. DeMulder received the Open Geospatial Consortium's Vision Award for his work to advance the international geospatial community, and in 2008 he received the Outstanding Alumni Award from the College of Science at George Mason University.
 Mr. DeMulder resides in Springfield, Virginia with his family.

 Geography Commission Representative Patricia Solís

 Dr. Patricia Solís is Director of Research and Outreach for the AAG where she designs and implements special projects to promote studies, education, and public understanding of geography.
 She directs the Secretariat for the multi-sector global My Community, Our Earth partnership, focused on geographic learning for sustainable development.
 She contributes to core discipline-building activities, including AAG grants and awards, enhancing diversity, careers, and graduate education, among others.
 In her role at AAG, she performs liaison with many external organizations, such as the US Agency for International Development, the US Department of Agriculture, the InterAmerican Development Bank, the World Bank, United Nations agencies, and many others.
-She has designed, funded, and implemented programs for 120+ participants in 30 countries, including in Africa, Central America, the Middle East, and Southeast Asia.
-She resides in Panama, where she has worked since 2005 on special projects, including the establishment of AAG's Developing Regions Membership program.
+She has designed, funded, and implemented programs for 120+ participants in 30+ countries, including in Africa, Central America, the Middle East, and Southeast Asia.
+She resided in Panama for 8 years, where she worked on special projects, including the establishment of AAG's Developing Regions Membership program.
 Solís is the first female recipient of the Enlaces Award for building linkages with the Latin American research community.
 She serves as POC for the AAG's Observing Organization Status to the UN Conference of Parties on Climate Change and as invited representation for partnerships to the UN Commission on Sustainable Development.
 As a geographer, her academic research and activities have focused on sustainable development, water resource issues, geographic technologies, and international affairs, particularly with respect to Latin America.
 BS in Physics, BA in German Literature, MA in Geography, Kansas State University; PhD in Geography, University of Iowa.
 Since 2003, she has also held the position of Assistant Professorial Lecturer at The George Washington University Department of Geography.

 History Commission Representative Erick D. Langer